Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 3. Combine.

 Pour your coffee or espresso into a glass.
-If you’d like, add caramel or peppermint syrup.
+If you'd like, add caramel or peppermint syrup.
 Holding back the foam with a spoon, pour in your hot milk.
 Then spoon on the foam.
 If you would like, you can top it with whipped cream and espresso powder.
+And if you want to get fancy, why not try your hand at latte art?
+We hope you enjoyed learning how to make a latte without an espresso machine!

 How to Make a Latte Without an Espresso Machine